Sebas102507/ai_medical_history_agent/README.md

 **Inference Generator:** This component is responsible for generating inferences, which  uses the LLM Mixtral 8x7b to process and interpret queries or documents to produce outputs based on the data it analyzes.

-**:** A database designed to store vectors, which are typically the output of embedding models using Open Search.

 **Embedding Model and Vector Database** This component is responsible for transforming input data into vector embeddings.These embeddings are then used by the vector database to perform similarity searches.

 **AskDocumentation Agent:** Lambda that uses the sagemkaer-model-enpoint to answer questions or retrieve information from documentation.